Bachelor of Medicine, Bachelor of Surgery: England, Wales, and Northern Ireland

 At the universities of Oxford and Cambridge, the preclinical course leads to an additional Bachelor of Arts (BA), degree (upgradable after three or four years to Master of Arts), after which most students used to go elsewhere (but usually to one of the London teaching hospitals) to complete clinical training.
-They could then take the degrees of their new university: They used to have the options of returning to their old university to take the clinical examinations or taking one of the old non-university qualifying examinations.
-Most students at Oxford and Cambridge now remain in place to take their clinical training.
+They were then awarded degrees by their new university: They used to have the options of returning to their old university to take the clinical examinations or taking one of the old non-university qualifying examinations.
+All students at Oxford and Cambridge now remain in place for their clinical training.

 Scotland

 All medical schools in Scotland (Aberdeen, Dundee, Edinburgh and Glasgow) award MB ChB.

-The University of St Andrews School of Medicine awarded MB ChB until the early 1970s, but since the incorporation of its clinical medical school into the University of Dundee, St Andrews now only awards a pre-clinical BSc or BSc (Hons), and students go to a Partner Medical School (Aberdeen, Dundee, Edinburgh, Glasgow, or Manchester), where they are awarded an MB ChB after a further three years' study.
-There is also a programe for Canadian Citizens and residents whereby they complete 3 years at St. Andrews, then 3 years at Edinburgh and are assisted with applying for residency back in Canada.
+The University of St Andrews School of Medicine awarded MB ChB until the early 1970s, but since the incorporation of its clinical medical school into the University of Dundee, St Andrews only awarded a pre-clinical BSc or BSc (Hons), and students go to a Partner Medical School (Aberdeen, Dundee, Edinburgh, Glasgow, or Manchester), where they were awarded an MB ChB after a further three years' study.
+However, from March 2024 St Andrews regained the right to award the MBChB degree from the general Medical Council in partnership with NHS Fife.There is also a programme for Canadian Citizens and residents whereby they complete 3 years at St. Andrews, then 3 years at Edinburgh and are assisted with applying for residency back in Canada.